Dana-Farber-AIOS/pathml/docs/source/running_pipelines.rst

 How it works
 ------------

-Whole-slide images are typically too large to load in memory.
+Whole-slide images are typically too large to load in memory, and computational requirements scale poorly in image size.
 ``PathML`` therefore runs preprocessing on smaller regions of the image which can be held in RAM, and then aggregates the results at the end.